nautobot/nautobot-app-device-onboarding/docs/dev/onboarding_extensions.md

-# Onboarding Extensions
+# Onboarding Extensions (Original)

 !!! warn
-    This is the legacy onboarding extensions.
+    This is the original onboarding extensions.

 ## What are onboarding extensions?